asadullahaziz/logdash/README.md

 # LogDash_
-LogDash is a enterprise level tool which maintains and serves action logs for REST API calls of your microservices
+LogDash is an enterprise level tool which maintains and serves action logs for REST API calls of your microservices

 ## Commands
 - build and run project: `docker compose up -d --build`